scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 function which does the work of decorating, i.e. performs the real work, and the other one is the expression adhering to the decorator syntax, i.e. an at-symbol and the name of the decorating function.

+.. the two paragraphs above seem like quasi duplicates

 Function can be decorated by using the decorator syntax for functions::